cirosantilli/latex-submodule/readme.md

 ## existing project

-include this as a submodule in your existing git repo as:
+Include this as a submodule in your existing git repo as:

     git submodule add git://github.com/USERNAME/latex.git shared
     git add .gitmodules

-at the repo root then symlink from the required place in the repo into this submodule.
+At the repo root then symlink from the required place in the repo into this submodule.
 For example, to use the makefile do:

     git-root/submodule/makefile
     git-root/makefile               ( -> submodule/makefile)

-the `install` script helps automate the symlink creation process but is efficacy for existing projects is limited since it cannot decide what to do if symlink names already exist.
+The `install` script helps automate the symlink creation process but is efficacy for existing projects is limited since it cannot decide what to do if symlink names already exist.
 To use it do: